maxrisher/prepasto_whatsapp/README.md

 - run: sam build
 - go through the menus

 Environmental variables: NB that the lambda code requires environmental variables.
 You need to input these directly into the AWS management console by hand.
+To update the variables in the staging or production lambda versions **you must redeploy the lambdas**

 Useful commands:
 - To see lambda function versions: